Switch

 Meanwhile, Chip's search was proceeding apace.
 After wandering around aim-

 lessly for an hour he realized he was going about his mission all wrong.
-As soon as he
+As

-found an appropriately sized aperture he went into the walls and made contact with the
+found an appropriately sized aperture he went into the walls and made contact

 local animal community.